changliao1025/pyflowline/pyflowline/README.md

 # Steps

-In most cases, you will run pystream in the following steps:
+In most cases, you will run pyflowline in the following steps:

 All the settings are controled within the JSON configuration file, see the example folder for details.